payalrattan/SQL_Project/movies_database_design.md

 - Users
 - Comments
 - Ratings
-- Movie-actor and movie-director relationships
+- Movie-actors and movie-directors relationships

 **Which people, places, things, etc. are outside the scope of your database?**